David Lawson

 recommendations

 David is consistently recommended by the legal directories as a leading junior.
-He is ranked in the Chambers UK Bar Guide for Education, Court of Protection and Local Government.
+He is ranked for Education and Court of Protection.

 Clients cited by Chambers and Partners state that he is very good with clients, he is very thorough, and has a great success rate”